 Analyzing overlaps shows that there are 3 inputs (R3-R5) and 1 output (O4) which are common for all leagues.
 Therefore, based on these indicators countries can be compared and a global ranking or global benchmarking can be specified.
-However, our results conform with the suggestion (see Benneworth, 2010; Liu, 2013) that partial rankings should be used instead of global rankings.
+However, the results of this work conform with the suggestion (see Benneworth, 2010; Liu, 2013) that partial rankings should be used instead of global rankings.
 If more (than 4) indicators should be involved in the comparison, partial rankings should be specified instead of global rankings.
 However, the bound of partial rankings was an open question.
-The proposed method specifies bounds and also the set of indicators where the first n or the last m (i.e. n = 23, USA to Slovenia; m = 38, Belgium to India) countries can be compared, and partial rankings can be calculated based on the involved indicators.
+The proposed method specifies bounds and also the set of indicators where the first n or the last m (i.e.